antronerds/r2-tutorials/docs/Using_The_Genome_Browser.md

     reporter is annotated to measure MYCN by the Affymetrix company.
     Below the EST and mRNA mappings, you can see the average gene expression for the reporters in the neuroblastoma dataset that we are investigating.
-This panel can be handy, to see which reporter shows the highest
+This panel can be handy to check which reporter shows the highest
     expression (and often is the preferred reporter to use).
-Since the U133 platforms of Affymetrix are 3\`based, you can nicely see that the reporter signals are higher as the 3\`end of the gene.
+Since the U133 platforms of Affymetrix are 3\`based, you can nicely see that the reporter signals are higher at the 3\`end of the gene.
 The 209757\_at reporter is the
     most informative here, and was also picked by the hugoonce algorithm, embedded in R2.